 Based on the Italian comic series Diabolik by Angela and Luciana Giussani, this is the tale of a master criminal and thief who confounds the police and the mob at every turn.
 Along with his girlfriend Eva Kant, they travel the world to try and steal the biggest jewels and treasures.

 The original production of this film was — charitably — a mess.
-Producer Dino De Laurentiis saw the footage that had been already been shot and cancelled the film to hire a new director, cast and screenplay.
+Producer Dino De Laurentiis saw the footage that had been already been shot and canceled the film to hire a new director, cast and screenplay.
 After all, Diabolik was a huge character in his native Italy and there was tons of buzz about the film.
 Bava was hired to direct with a much lower budget, with any of the more well-known actors taking small roles.
 Some of the cast and crew came directly from Barbarella, as the film had stalled due to technical issues.

 Bava brought along editor Romana Fortini and cinematographer Antonio Rinaldi were also brought in, as they’d had success with him on Planet of the Vampires and Kill, Baby, Kill.

 Sets were designed by Carlo Rambaldi, who worked with a veritable who’s who of directors — Fellini, Spielberg, Pasolini, Argento, Paul Morrissey, Ridley Scott and so many more.
-Just a brief overview of his career is awe inspiring, with everything from the two Andy Warhol horror films to the special effects that nearly landed Lucio Fulci in jail (the dog mutilation scenes were thought to be real) for Lizard in a Woman’s Skin and Oscars for Alien, E.T. and King Kong.
+Just a brief overview of his career is awe inspiring, with everything from the two Andy Warhol horror films to the special effects that nearly landed Lucio Fulci in jail (the dog mutilation scenes were thought to be real) for A Lizard in a Woman’s Skin and Oscars for Alien, E.T. and King Kong.

 This is a film of pedigree — with no less a talent than Ennio Morricone providing the soundtrack.
 From comedy work for films like La Cage aux Folles and Pedro Almodóvar’s Tie Me Up!
-Tie Me Down! to Sergio Leone’s Dollars Triology, Argento’s giallo work, John Carpenter’s The Thing, Tarantino’s The Hateful Eight, Terence Malick’s Days of Heaven, even Butterfly, Exorcist II: The Heretic, Red Sonja and the string section on Morrissey’s song “Dear God Please Help Me” — you’re talking about the one of the finest and most diverse sonic artists there is.
+Tie Me Down! to Sergio Leone’s Dollars Trilogy, Argento’s giallo work, John Carpenter’s The Thing, Tarantino’s The Hateful Eight, Terence Malick’s Days of Heaven, even Butterfly, Exorcist II: The Heretic, Red Sonja and the string section on Morrissey’s song “Dear God Please Help Me” — you’re talking about one of the finest and most diverse sonic artists there is.
 His score for Danger: Diabolik is playful and will stay in your head for a long time.
 I often find myself singing it to myself, pretending that I could be a famous thief.
 Then I realize I have no coordination at all.

 The film looks like nothing else — pop art colors, strange sets (no accident, the sets were recycled from the currently in hiatus Barbarella), strong leads and outlandish action.
 I prefer it to Vadim’s take on comics, but obviously I’m always going to choose Bava over almost any other director.